isabella232/siliconsalon.info/_pages/salon3.md

 {: .notice--info}

 "We constantly struggle with a difference in mentality and constraints between software versus chip business."
 {: .notice--info}

+"Sounds like we should just stick to doing security in heterogenous hardware using software."
+{: .notice--info}

 ### Key Quotes: Hardware & Standards